phpinternalsbook/PHP-Internals-Book/Book/php7/build_system/building_extensions.rst

     * Thread safety

 The *phpize* tool recall you some of those informations.
-So if you have built a PHP with debug mode, and try to make it load and use an extension which's been built without debug mode, it simply wont work.
+So if you have built a PHP with debug mode, and try to make it load and use an extension which has been built without debug mode, it simply wont work.
 Same for the other checks.

 *PHP Api Version* is the number of the version of the internal API. *Zend Module Api No* and *Zend Extension Api No* are respectively about PHP extensions and Zend extensions API.

-Those numbers are later passed as C macros to the extension beeing built, so that it can itself check against those parameters and take different code paths based on C preprocessor ``#ifdef``\s.
+Those numbers are later passed as C macros to the extension being built, so that it can itself check against those parameters and take different code paths based on C preprocessor ``#ifdef``\s.
 As those numbers are passed to the extension code as macros, they are written in the extension structure, so that anytime you try to load this extension in a PHP binary, they will be checked against the PHP binary's own numbers.